-The Author, Angela Ainley Jeans, describes ‘Listen to The Wind’ as a ‘Play for Children and Grown Ups’ – with the story beginning and ending in the the Parlour of a large country house in East Anglia – via a series of adventures through other parts of the house, a Gypsy Camp, an Island, The Palace of the Wind Kingdom, a Seashore and the Cavern of Black Thunder Cloud!
+See the cast and stage managements list for what Angela Ainley Jeans, the author, describes as a ‘Play for Children and Grown Ups’.
+‘Listen to the Wind’ begins and ends in the the Parlour of a large country house in East Anglia – via a series of adventures through other parts of the house, a Gypsy Camp, an Island, The Palace of the Wind Kingdom, a Seashore and the Cavern of Black Thunder Cloud!

 Click to see Photographs and the newly added ‘LAST SHOW – FIRST PANTO’ pre show article by the Walthamstow Guardian Newspaper – plus their full report and cast photograph of the actual performance!

 The recently ‘unearthed’ Poster for this production sheds a good deal of light on perhaps the most important period in the Drama Club’s history.
 It announces that ‘Babes in the Wood’ – on the 15th, 16th & 17th December 1965 – was ‘Scheduled as our first Christmas Pantomime – NOW – our last dramatic presentation’.
 ‘The closing of the School means the end of a Drama Group which has flourished for several years – PLEASE SUPPORT OUR FINAL EFFORT!